The Game (mind game): Possible endings

 The common rules do not define a point at which The Game ends.
 However, some players state that The Game ends when the prime minister of the United Kingdom announces on television that "The Game is up."
 The March 3, 2008 edition of the webcomic xkcd declares its reader the winner of the game, and therefore free from the game's "mindvirus".

-There are ways to break the logical cycle of The Game.
-For example, the rules of The Game stipulate some variation of the general principle that everyone is playing it; but if someone decides not to play, then there is no reason for them to obey the rule, since they are no longer playing.

 Reception

 The Game has been described as challenging and fun to play, as well as pointless, childish, and infuriating.
 In some Internet forums, such as Something Awful and GameSpy, and in several schools, The Game has been banned.

 The 2009 Time 100 poll was manipulated by users of 4chan, forming an acrostic for "marblecake also the game" out of the top 21 people's names.